v-9x/zvxvx/README.md

 - 👋 Hi, I’m Greg.
-- 👀 Currently learning full stack development through Odin Project and other sources to supplement the learning process.
+- 👀 Currently learning full stack development through a variety of resources.
+Actively looking for front end projects to collab on!